ubihpc/useful/DeploymentSystems/Kubernetes.md

 * Service: Long-running object with an IP address and a stable fixed port.
 Services can be attached to pods.
 It requires a selector e.g. pod label
 * Replica set: Allows to restart pods transparently
 * Deployment: Allows to modify replica sets easily to deploy new docker images with zero downtime
+* Namespaces: Group of pods, services, deployments, etc., organized under some logic, e.g. frontend, backend, etc. There is a default namespace and two belonging to Kubernetes itself - kube-public and kube-system

 ## Specs: